techeazy-consulting/techeazy-devops/README.md

 To tear down:

-  - Go to Actions > Destroy Infrastructure via Terraform
+  - Go to Actions > Destroy Infrastructure EC2

   - Run workflow and select the stage